patildipak2024/Shop-Ease-E-Commerce/README.md

 ## 🎯 Objectives

 - Analyze Sales and Profit values.
-- Identify Profit and Sales from Dataset
+- Identify Profit and Sales from order_status column.
 - Track monthly Sales and Profit
-- Understand Customer Sales and Profit.
+- Understand Customer Sales and Profit values.

 ---